 The ground and second floors of the main museum deal with the history of the Jewish community in Vienna.

-The first half tackles the rebuilding of this community after WWII.
-The second addresses the time before WWII, particularly the role played by Jews in Viennese life and the three great periods of often violent and deadly expulsion( in 1421, 1670, and under the Nazis).
+One half tackles the rebuilding of this community after WWII.
+The other addresses the time before WWII, particularly the role played by Jews in Viennese life and the three periods of often violent and deadly expulsion (in 1421, 1670, and under the Nazis).

-This horror lives in the throwaway remarks of post-WWII politicians, the insidiousness of antisemitic media images, the initial reluctance to officially accept Austrian complicity in the Holocaust, the careful graphics of Nazi administrators as they describe Jewish emigration, the casual use of Jewish caricatures in 19th-century walking sticks, and in society’s willingness to value music and science, but reject the Jewish musicians and scientists who produced it.
-Freud, for example, fled Vienna in 1938.
+This horror lives in the throwaway remarks of post-WWII politicians, the insidiousness of antisemitic media images, and the initial reluctance to officially accept Austrian complicity in the Holocaust.

 And then, among the negativity, you find the expression of Jewish community and achievement, the optimism of family and community life…indeed, the normality of family and community life, even in challenging circumstances.

-When I left, I wondered if the exhibition was too gentle, too easy on the guilty: there are no images of concentration camp victims, for example.
+When I left, I wondered if the exhibition was too gentle, too easy on the guilty: I saw no images of concentration camp victims, for example.
 But that would, I imagine, be too personal for many visitors, and the message comes across, indirectly, anyway.
-Besides, in the end, the dominant theme is resilience.

-It is a thought-provoking experience.
+It all makes for a thought-provoking experience.

 Our Medieval City!